 - Muzzle helps with wind and debris

 - The muzzle sits a little low on the nose

 - Not an option for people with large head size

-The LS2 Rebellion is a modern design half shell helmet weighing only around 2.5 lbs.
+The LS2 Rebellion is a modern design half-shell helmet weighing only around 2.5 lbs.
 It contains a large vent on the top with an open and close functionality that is very easy to operate even with a gloved hand.

 It also has a drop-down sun visor with unique two-stage adjustability.
-You can either lock it halfway for little shade or fully down for total sun protection.
+You can either lock it halfway for a little shade or fully down for total sun protection.

 The helmet’s design involves curves on the outside, which reduces drag and keeps the helmet more stable.
 The exterior of this helmet uses kinetic polymer (KPA), which is technically a plastic shell.

 While on the inside, it has a nice comfortable liner held in place using six snaps.
 The helmet also comes with ear flaps so that if you want to use any communication system, you can cover the speakers with those flaps.

 It is DOT-approved and uses a micrometric quick-release chin strap, which meets the FMVSS standard.

 This helmet is just the right blend of retro cool with a technological edge.
 If you are a rider and you set your course, then the LS2 Rebellion is one of the best motorcycle half helmets at such an affordable price.